🪵 About Us

 Community Learning.

-Visitors and supporters engage with living systems through hands-on education in companion planting.
-Raised beds demonstrate how plant alliances—onion beside lettuce, kale beside beans—support soil health, pest resistance, and seasonal yield.
-Every garden bed is a teaching tool for regenerative practice.
+Visitors and supporters will engage with living systems through hands-on education in companion planting.
+At Hollow Ridge, raised beds will demonstrate how plant alliances—onion beside lettuce, kale beside beans—support soil health, natural pest resistance, and seasonal yield.
+Every garden bed will serve as a teaching tool for regenerative practice, blending frontier logic with modern resilience.

 Ecotourism for Public Benefit